 Spartacus The sculptor Tom Merrifield is renowned for his sculptures of dancers and moving figures.
 This bronze statue of a dancer in the role of Spartacus, the leader of the slave uprising against the Romans, was inspired by the Bolshoi Ballet performance of Khachaturian’s ballet in London.
 He placed the statue on permanent loan to CFT in 1988; it’s situated on the edge of Oaklands Park, opposite the Theatre’s main entrance.

 Minerva This statue was commissioned from Philip Jackson in 1997 by the Chichester Festival Theatre Society to commemorate the life and work of the Theatre’s founder, Leslie Evershed-Martin, and sits outside the entrance to the Minerva Theatre.
 Minerva was the Roman goddess of wisdom and sponsor of the arts, music and poetry, as well as being associated with warfare.
 More work by Philip Jackson can be seen at Chichester Cathedral, notably the statue of St Richard of Chichester which stands in the forecourt.

 Painting Intervention (2014) During the Renew project to restore and refurbish CFT, Antoni Malinowski painted the new surfaces of the Festival Theatre foyer using paints that reflect and refract the light, intuitively tracing the light movements on the ceilings of the new café wings and on the panels behind the stairs.
 His choice of shapes and colours echo those found in the building and the surrounding park.

 Play of Light (2014) Projected onto two raw concrete walls in the foyer, Play of Light was created in a computer programme for experimenting with three dimensional digital objects.
 Semiconductor - UK artist duo Ruth Jarman and Joe Gerhardt - created shadows cast through different architectural features of the building.
-Both walls have their own distinct projection which explores each scene from a different angle.
+Both walls had their own distinct projection which explores each scene from a different angle.